Self-publishing: Technological changes

-A huge impetus to self-publishing has been rapid advances in technology.
+Rapid advances in technology have been a major driving force behind to growth of self-publishing.
 Print-On-Demand (or POD) technology, which became available in the mid-1990s, makes it possible for a book to be printed after an order has been placed, so there are no costs for storing inventory.
 Further, the Internet provides access to global distribution channels via online retailers, so a self-published book can be instantly available to book buyers worldwide.
 Advances in e-book readers and tablet computers have improved readability, making ebooks more popular.

 Amazon's introduction of the Kindle and its self-publishing platform, Kindle Direct Publishing or KDP, in 2007 has been described as a tipping point in self-publishing, which "opened the floodgates" for self-publishing authors.

 The Espresso Book Machine (a POD device) was first demonstrated at the New York Public Library in 2007.
 This machine prints, collates, covers, and binds a single book.
 It is in libraries and bookstores throughout the world, and it can make copies of out-of-print editions.
 Small bookstores sometimes use it to compete with large bookstore chains.
 It works by taking two pdf files, one for the text and one for the cover, and then prints an entire paperback book in a matter of minutes, which then drops down a chute.

 The Library Journal and Biblioboard worked together to create a self-publishing platform called Self-e in which authors submitted books online which were made available to readers.
 These books are reviewed by Library Journal, and the best ones are published nationwide; authors do not make money this way but it serves as a marketing tool.